dhaine/2014-11-06-fmv/novice/r/03-loops-R.md

 [1] "work"
 </code></pre></div>

-This is shorter---certainly shorter than something that prints every character in a hundred-letter string---and more robust as well:
+This is shorter---certainly shorter than something that prints every element in a long vector---and more robust as well:

 <pre class='in'><code>print_words(best_practice[-6])</code></pre>